The first Boeing 787-10 Singapore Airlines was delivered (Photo / Video)

-But it comes with extended facilities for airlines.
-The Boeing 787-10 is longer and can carry more passengers than the smaller brotherhoods - 787-9 and 787-8.
-The variant for Singapore Airlines can carry up to 337 passengers in 2 classes: 36 seats in Business Class and 301 seats in Economy Class.
+But it comes with extensive facilities for airlines.
+Boeing 787-10 is longer and can carry more passengers than the smaller siblings - 787-9 and 787-8.
+The Singapore Airlines variant can carry up to 337 passengers in 2 classes: 36 seats in Business Class and 301 seats in Economy Class.

 787-10 Dreamliner sets a new standard for fuel efficiency.
 Provides the lowest operating costs / seat of all commercially available widebody aircraft to date.